 Back in June, Carolyn revealed that the ratings board had demanded four long cuts be made for the film to get an 18 certificate here in the UK.
-Soda Pictures had been scheduling the film for release on July 21st, but that ultimately got pushed back to August 11th, with the film finally earning a 15 rating from the BBFC.
+Soda Pictures had been scheduling the film for release on July 21st,

 Now that you can see Walton’s actions in the opening scene, you can fully appreciate why everyone’s been so confused as to the decision to enforce a cut here.
 The scene isn’t reinventing the wheel when it comes to a detailed look at suicide or a suicide attempt.
 It’s graphic, of course, but to demand the scene be excised with the alternative being a ban in the UK certainly seems unwarranted.

 Suicide is necessarily different from showcasing graphic violence in film, and undoubtedly that must be what the BBFC has taken into consideration in this case.
 The ultraviolence we’ve become accustomed to in recent decades is very different to the quiet of a bathroom in which a person has decided to take their life.
 But to not allow representation of the latter is like putting your head in the sand, at best.

 Having now seen the scene, it seems a real shame that the BBFC wasn’t willing to include this on the home entertainment of Carolyn’s feature debut.
 Let’s all be grateful that at least we now have a place like YouTube in which filmmakers can share these kinds of things when they get removed for physical distribution.